 I have a deep(pun alert) interest in sustainable fishing and marine ecology.
 I am a member of a number of professional associations including , AMSA, SCB, EcolAuS, FSBI and I am on the Australian Society for Fish Biology executive as a student rep. This year I am also part of the organising committee for the ASFB 2017 annual conference.
 As a Australasian fishes project sponsor my main role is in promotion of the project, however, I also enjoy speinding time identifying and logging fish observations.
 I am a recreational fisher and a co-founder of ‘The 17th best fishing club in Australia’.
-I also have a long held interest in Native Australian Fish and am a member of ANGFA, among my many ‘non-aquatic’ interests are lion and African wild dog ecology and conservation.
+I also have a long held interest in Native Australian Freshwater Fish and am a member of ANGFA.
+Among my many ‘non-aquatic’ interests are lion and African wild dog ecology and conservation.

 I am also a keen recreational fisher, whether in estuaries, salt or freshwater, where I usually spin or use fly.

 I am a currently a Masters student at the University of Trondheim.
 I completed my honours in Science and Technology studies at the University of Wollongong.
-My honours project is an analysis of scientific communication around sharks on the East coast of Australia.
-It will look at the effectiveness of science communication in influencing cultural discourse about sharks, and how this is reflected in the types of technologies that are developed to protect humans from sharks.
-I will also be researching how we determine the effectiveness of such technologies, from both conservation and public safety perspectives.
+My honours project was an analysis of scientific communication around sharks on the East coast of Australia.
+A key focus was the effectiveness of science communication in influencing cultural discourse about sharks, and how this is reflected in the types of technologies that are developed to protect humans from sharks.
+I also analysed how we determine the effectiveness of such technologies, from both conservation and public safety perspectives.

 I am interested in finding effective ways to communicate science and am hoping to go into Science Journalism, after further studies and research in Ecology.

 Disclaimer – The views expressed on this website are the authors own and do not necessarily represent those of the organisations they are affiliated with or the other authors of the blog.